j19sch/frogsconf/pages/home.md

 ## What can you expect?

-Conferring & collaborating with people passionate about quality and software!
+Conferring & collaboratingng with people passionate about quality and software!

 ### Meet inspiring people
-Meet and hang out with people passionate about quality and software.
+Meet other brilliant and passionate minds.
+Get inspired.
 Connect and expand your network.
-Meet other brilliant minds and get inspired.

 ### Join hands-on sessions & group discussions
-Get new ideas about quality and working in IT.
+Collect new ideas about quality and working in IT.
 Discuss and try out new techniques.
-Fill your backpack with ideas, activities and techniques you can try out in your teams back home.
+Fill your mind with ideas, practices, and activities you can try out in your teams back at work.

 ### Facilitate or participate in workshops and conversations
 Discuss your problems or share your new ideas.
 Get feedback from others.
 Maybe you did some research you are enthusiastic about?
 Let other people know!

-### Get new ideas, learn & experiment
+### Learn & work together
 Learn new skills by collaborating, pairing or ensembling with others.